mlb2251/pluck-artifact/README.md

 ![](expected_plots/expected_fig5right.png)

 This low data run should look noisier than the paper figures, since it's on 12.5x less data and isn't averaging over multiple repetitions of each run.
+The "Within 10%" plot will still look quite smooth, and should generally show that Dice.jl doesn't perform as well as the other methods, taking longer to solve tasks (i.e. Dice.jl is above and to the left of the other methods on the graph).
+The Inverse Perplexity graph will be much noisier, but should still generally show that Dice.jl is below the other methods throughout the graph.

-A slightly larger run, `make figure-5-right RIGHT_TRUNCATE=20 RIGHT_STEPS=1000` looks like:
+A slightly larger run, `make figure-5-right RIGHT_TRUNCATE=20 RIGHT_STEPS=1000` took 1.5 hours and 13 GB of memory looks like:

 ![](expected_plots/expected_fig5right_20x1000.png)

+But this is still 5x less data and 3x fewer repetitions than the paper figures.

 ## Running on your own inputs